wickljas/PES_Board/docs/markdown/course_setup.md

     <i>Importing Program 1</i>
 </p>

-* Then click **Add program**, by default this will be the active program in MBed Studio.
+* Then click **Add program**, by default this will be the active program in Mbed Studio.
 * To complete the setup you need to choose the **Target** by typing the Nucleo Board type that will be used: In our case **NUCLEO-F446RE**.

 <p align="center">